yvien226/CSharp-Unity-Scripts/The Robot control/README.md

 # The Robot Control Assignment

 Part of my uni project for the Programming course.
-In this assignment I will be required to control the movement of a robot arm which moves blocks from a “source” pile to a “target” pile.
+In this assignment I am required to build an application to control the movement of a robot arm which moves blocks from a “source” pile to a “target” pile.

+There are also obstacles between the source and target piles which the robot arm needs to avoid whilst transporting the blocks and the blocks themselves can be of varying sizes.

-Written in Java and run with Eclipse
+This application is written in Java and run in Eclipse.

 ## How to run